 - Always take inventory before placing an order.
 This may seem like common sense, but if you forget to do it, you could forget to order items of critical importance.

 - Take inventory before or after a restaurant opens or closes.
-Taking inventory while orders are going in and out can result in confusion without an automated system.
+Taking inventory while orders are going in and out can confuse without an automated system.

 - Take inventory on a regular schedule.
-If you usually take inventory on Tuesdays and Fridays before the restaurant opens, you will see major fluctuations if check inventory on those days after closing.
+If you usually take inventory on Tuesdays and Fridays before the restaurant opens, you will see significant fluctuations if you check inventory on those days after closing.

 - Take inventory before a shipment arrives.
 Trying to take inventory while employees are loading the shelves will cause mass confusion and double-counted items.

-- Implement a first in, first out policy.
-When employees are pressed for time, they may load shelves quickly rather than by date.
-Make sure employees always rotate older goods to the front to ensure they are used before they expire.
-This will cut down on spoilage and waste.
+- Implement a first-in, first-out policy.
+When employees feel pressed for time, they may load shelves quickly rather than by date.
+Make sure employees always rotate older goods to the front to ensure you use them before they expire.
+This system will cut down on spoilage and waste.

 - Calibrate scales.
 Some restaurants use scales to weigh and measure food when performing inventory.
-Staff should calibrate the scales on a weekly basis to ensure they remain accurate.
+Staff should calibrate the scales weekly to ensure they remain accurate.